Best Practices for Merchants Using Wix Payments

 • Consider refunding to close the dispute - this is even more recommended when dealing with a digital product.

 • Keep records of emails and calls with clients.
-These can be used in disputes, and could actually become the deciding factor in your favor.
+These can be used in disputes and could become the deciding factor in your favor.

 • If it’s a digital product and you can prove the item was downloaded and used, this is imperative in proving your case.
 Records of emails/calls to your business requesting support for a digital item can prove the item was received and that you have assisted the customer.